ACM-VIT/sticky-links/README.md

 </p>

 ---
+## Overview

+This is a simple to do app, wherein you save links to your favourite websites, videos and articles built using swift.
+Users can add new links, categorise them and view them inside the app itself.

+To the Contributors, run the project, add new features, improve UI and database!

+Don't forget to add your name and details under Contributors.
+Happy Coding!

+Please consider leaving a ⭐ if you like the repository and our organisation :)

+---
 ## Submitting a Pull Request

  * Fork the repository by clicking the fork button on top right corner of the page